CloudGeometry/cg-devx-docs/docs/getting_started.md

 These YAML files contain comprehensive details about each application, including its source, destination, and any Helm configuration overrides.

-### Managing Applications in Argo CD
+### Managing Modules in Argo CD

 To make changes to your applications and ensure synchronization with the desired state:

-1. Modify the desired state of the application in the main branch of the gitops repository.
+1. Modify the desired state of the module in the main branch of the gitops repository.
 2. The registered app-of-apps will automatically sync, ensuring that any necessary adjustments are propagated to the Kubernetes cluster.
-3. The state of the applications in the cluster will be reconciled with the changes stored in the git repository.
+3. The state of the modules in the cluster will be reconciled with the changes stored in the git repository.

-### Adding Applications to Argo CD

-To add new applications to Argo CD:

-1. Navigate to the `/registry` root directory of the gitops repository.
-2. Add the necessary application details and configurations.
-You can also create app-of-apps entries if you require multiple components to be delivered as a suite.
-3. Take advantage of the provided examples in the `/registry` directory to guide you in defining your applications.

 For further information and detailed documentation about Argo CD, refer to the [Argo CD documentation](https://argo-cd.readthedocs.io/en/stable/).